ph00lt0/blocklist/README.md

 <br>

-Recommended is to use Ublock Origin as it makes best use of filters, which are not all supported by others.
+Recommended is to use uBlock Origin as it makes best use of the filters, as not all filters are supported by the other tools.

-For home DNS resolving Adguard Home is superior in functionality over PiHole.
+For home DNS resolving Adguard Home is superior in its functionality over PiHole.

 ## How to add?